Welcome to Matrix Education

 Example:

-The independent variable of the experiment was amount of light that the leaves were exposed to (the covered and uncovered geranium leaf), while the dependent variable was the presence of starch.
+The independent variable of the experiment was the amount of light that the leaves were exposed to (the covered and uncovered geranium leaf), while the dependent variable was the presence of starch.
 The controlled variables were the size of the leaf sample, the duration of the experiment, the amount of time the solutions were heated, and the amount of iodine solution used.

 4. Reliability